kadolor/wvs/methodology.md

 # Methodology

-I have created this documentation with the following principles:
+I have fulfilled this assignment with the following principles in mind:

   * Provide a reader with a clear value proposition of the product.
+  * Allow for brevity wherever possible.
+  * Provide a call to action to convert users to paid tier, where possible.